Analogue Gravity: Catalogue of Models

 whence

 Comparing this with

 we now have:

-To rearrange this, introduce the matrix square root $[\mathbfs{\mu}^{1/2}]^{ij}$, which always exists because $\mathbfs{\mu}$ is real positive definite and symmetric.
+To rearrange this, introduce the matrix square root $[\mathbold{\mu}^{1/2}]^{ij}$, which always exists because $\mathbold{\mu}$ is real positive definite and symmetric.
 Then

-Note that if you are given the static gravitational field (in the form $\Omega$, $g_{ij}$) one can always solve to find an equivalent analogue in terms of permittivity/permeability (albeit an analogue that satisfies the mildly unphysical constraint $\mathbfs{\epsilon}\propto\mathbfs{\mu}$).~\footnote{The existence of this constraint has been independently re-derived several times in the literature.
-In contrast, other segments of the literature seem blithely unaware of this important restriction on just when permittivity and permeability are truly equivalent to an effective metric.} On the other hand, if you are given permeability and permittivity tensors $\mathbfs{\epsilon}$ and $\mathbfs{\mu}$, then it is \emph{only} for that subclass of media that satisfy $\mathbfs{\epsilon}\propto\mathbfs{\mu}$ that one can perfectly mimic \emph{all} of the electromagnetic effects by an equivalent gravitational field.
-Of course this can be done provided one only considers wavelengths that are sufficiently long for the macroscopic description of the medium to be valid.
-In this respect it is interesting to note that the behaviour of the refractive medium at high frequencies has been used to introduce an effective cutoff for the modes involved in Hawking radiation~\cite{Reznik:1997ag}.
-We shall encounter this model later on when we shall consider the trans-Planckian problem for Hawking radiation.
+Note that if you are given the static gravitational field (in the form $\Omega$, $g_{ij}$) you can always solve it to find an equivalent analogue in terms of permittivity/permeability (albeit an analogue that satisfies the mildly unphysical constraint $\mathbold{\epsilon}\propto\mathbold{\mu}$). \footnote{The existence of this constraint has been independently re-derived several times in the literature.
+In contrast, other segments of the literature seem blithely unaware of this important restriction on just when permittivity and permeability are truly equivalent to an effective metric.} On the other hand, if you are given permeability and permittivity tensors $\mathbold{\epsilon}$ and $\mathbold{\mu}$, then it is \emph{only} for that subclass of media that satisfy $\mathbold{\epsilon}\propto\mathbold{\mu}$ that one can perfectly mimic \emph{all} of the electromagnetic effects by an equivalent gravitational field.
+Of course, this can be done provided one only considers wavelengths that are sufficiently long for the macroscopic description of the medium to be valid.
+In this respect it is interesting to note that the behaviour of the refractive medium at high frequencies has been used to introduce an effective cutoff for the modes involved in Hawking radiation \citep{Reznik:1997ag}.
+We shall encounter this model (which is also known in the literature as a solid state analogue model) later on when we consider the trans-Planckian problem for Hawking radiation.
+Let us stress that if one were able to directly probe the quantum effective photons over a dielectric medium, then one would be dealing with a quantum analogue model instead of a classical one.

-\paragraph{Eikonal approximation:}
+\paragraph*{Eikonal approximation:\;}

 With a bit more work this discussion can be extended to a medium in motion, leading to an extension of the Gordon metric.
 Alternatively, one can agree to ask more limited questions by working at the level of geometrical optics (adopting the eikonal approximation), in which case there is no longer any restriction on the permeability and permittivity tensors.
-To see this construct the matrix
+To see this, construct the matrix

 The dispersion relations for the propagation of photons (and therefore the sought for geometrical properties) can be obtained from the reduced determinant of $C$ (notice that the [full] determinant of $C$ is identically zero as $C^{\mu\nu}k_\nu=0$; the reduced determinant is that associated with the three directions orthogonal to $k_\nu=0$).
 By choosing the gauge $A_0=0$ one can see that this reduced determinant can be obtained from the determinant of the $3\times3$ sub-matrix $C^{ij}$.
 This determinant is